Leandro Soto: Biography

-Soto was born on March 1, 1956, in Cienfuegos, Cuba, where is also where he spent his early life.
+Soto was born on March 13, 1956, in Cienfuegos, Cuba, where he also spent his early life.

 Soto was one of the leading figures of the influential “Volumen Uno”, an artistic movement that changed the course of Cuban Art in the decade of the 1980s, in which he was the first artist in his generation to work with the Afro-Cuban heritage.
 He was also credited with being the first performance and installation artist on the island.

 In his performances and the visual/installation art which emerged from his performances, Soto responded to the postmodern coordinates of implosion and satire, often subverting the inceptions of culturally accepted notions of high/kitsch, traditional/pop, global/local, and profane/sacred art forms.
 Throughout his artistic career, he demonstrated an interest in religion, ritual, and the mythology of indigenous people.

 Soto died July 3, 2022, in California.